AdoptOpenJDK/TSC/README.md

 The AdoptOpenJDK Build Farm is three things:

+1. **A Community of builders** - A place where those who build and test OpenJDK come together to share common code and practices.
+1. **Professionally built OpenJDK binaries** - A place for end users to download professionally built and tested OpenJDK binaries.
 1. **Infrastructure as Code** - To host, build, test and deploy variants of [OpenJDK](http://openjdk.java.net) (aka Java)!
 This infrastructure as code is designed to be usable by any person or organisation wishing to build a derivative build farm or parts of one.
-1. **Professionally built OpenJDK binaries** - A place for end users to download professionally built and tested OpenJDK binaries.
-1. **A Community of builders** - A place where those who build and test OpenJDK come together to share common code and practices.

-See our [https://www.adoptopenjdk.net](https://www.adoptopenjdk.net) for in depth details of the motivation, who's involved, the sponsors and much more!
+See [https://www.adoptopenjdk.net](https://www.adoptopenjdk.net) for in depth details of the motivation, who's involved, the sponsors and much more!

 ## Dependent Projects
 These projects are located in the following repositories in rough order of importance with regards to understanding how